AnahitaSedighiKasmaei/Filter-Files/README.md

 # Filter-Files

-Write a C/C++ program, call it findExt, to find all files in a directory hierarchy, whose extensions are in the extension list provided as arguments to the program.
+A C program, called it findExt, to find all files in a directory hierarchy, whose extensions are in the extension list provided as arguments to the program.
 Your program should print the whole pathnames of the found files.
 Synopsis: findExt <extension-list> [-t target-directory]